wtgowers/human-style-atp/problemlist.md

 Open balls are open. <em>[This requires a slightly tricky choice for the radius of a ball around a point in the open ball.
 Should be OK with metavariables, but some technical issues concerning dependencies, so a good test problem to check that the program is good on how variables depend on each other.]</em>

+An infinite sequentially compact metric space contains a sequence $(a_n)$ that converges to a limit $a$ such that every $a_n$ is distinct from $a$. <em>[The obvious proof needs an inductive construction that uses dependent choice.
+It also needs the observation that if no term in the original sequence appears infinitely many times, then the same is true of a subsequence, in which case we can throw away all terms that equal the limit.]</em>

 <h3>Sets and functions.</h3>

 $f^{-1}(A\cup B)\subset f^{-1}(A)\cup f^{-1}(B).$ <em>[Very routine.
 Should be easily solvable by ROBOT.]</em>